Return to Crete, Road Trip to Elounda

 Once the room had been cleaned I unpacked the car and got everything put away, what a relief.

 Two weeks exploring

-I later did find John (my mate from my previous visit) and did a tour of all the usual bars and restaurants saying hi to everyone we had known previously.
+I later did find John (my mate from my previous visit).
+We did a tour of all the usual bars and restaurants saying hi to everyone that we had known previously.